First Battle of Maryang-san: Subsequent operations

 Operation Commando finally ended on 15 October with the US I Corps having successfully seized the Jamestown Line and destroying elements of the PVA 42nd, 47th, 64th and 65th Armies.
 PVA losses were estimated at 21,000 casualties, while UN losses were 4,000—the majority of them in the US 1st Cavalry Division which had borne the brunt of the fighting.
 Although a few hills south of the line remained in PVA/KPA hands—requiring a follow-up operation known as Operation Polecharge which succeeded in capturing these positions by 19 October—UN supply lines near Seoul were now free from PVA interdiction.
 With the peace-talks ongoing, these operations proved to be last actions in the war of manoeuvre, which had lasted the previous sixteen months.
 It was replaced by a static war characterised by fixed defences, trench lines, bunkers, patrols, wiring parties and minefields reminiscent of the Western Front in 1915–17.
 Construction of defensive localities began almost immediately, although such operations were confined to the reverse slopes during the day due to artillery and mortar fire which made such operations hazardous.
-Patrolling forward of the Jamestown Line also began in order to prevent the PVA from gaining control of no mans land.
+Patrolling forward of the Jamestown Line also began in order to prevent the PVA from gaining control of no man's land.
 Yet even as the war became a contest of positional warfare and attrition, growing western political sensitivities ensured that UN commanders were increasingly mindful of limiting casualties.

 Total casualties among the 1st Commonwealth Division during Operation Commando amounted to 58 killed and 262 wounded, the bulk of which had occurred during the fighting for Hill 217 and Hill 317.
 In addition to the heavy casualties suffered by 3 RAR, 1 RNF had lost 16 killed and 94 wounded.
 The PVA 64th Army later received a commendation for keeping their casualties "light", despite some estimates placing its casualties at higher than 3,000.
 Throughout the operation 3 RAR had played a crucial role, and in a bold series of holding and flanking movements, coordinated with accurate and sustained artillery and direct tank fire, it had driven the PVA from both Kowang-San and Maryang San.
 They had then held the key position against several unsuccessful counterattacks before forcing the PVA to retire.
 A month later Maryang San was subsequently retaken by the PVA from the Borderers amid fierce fighting at the Second Battle of Maryang San, for which Private Bill Speakman was later awarded the Victoria Cross.
 It was not re-gained, and remained in PVA hands until the end of the war.